jpmorgan98/jpmorgan98.github.io/_pages/about.md

 My friends call me Piper or Pipes but Joanna or any nicknames derivative of that will work!

-I'm a grad student at Oregon State University where I will get my PhD in mechanical engineering with an option in thermal fluid sciences and a minor in nuclear engineering sometime in 2025.
+I'm a grad student at Oregon State University where I will get my PhD in mechanical engineering with an option in thermal fluid sciences and a minor in nuclear engineering sometime in 2025 (fingers crossed).

 My current research is in dynamic Monte Carlo neutron transport for high performance/heterogeneous compute systems enabled by Python.
 This research is part of the [Center for Exascale Monte Carlo Neutron Transport (CEMeNT)](https://cement-psaap.github.io/) which is funded by the NNSA, through which I will get to run computer programs on some of the largest supercomputers in the world!
 I also work on developing transient deterministic neutron transport algorithms for GPU computations.